 Consumer Safety-Nail Services

 A manicure or pedicure should be a safe and relaxing experience for everyone to indulge in.
 We would appreciate your assistance in keeping sanitation practices diligent and infection control practices followed by reporting unsanitary and unsafe conditions on our Consumer Complaint Form.
 We want to keep Nevada safe from any chance of bacterial skin infection and are thankful that Nevada has avoided these outbreaks.
 We want to keep it that way, but we need your help.
-We have an active public education campaign that highlights aesthetician salon safety, health, and infection control.
+We have an active public education campaign that highlights esthetician salon safety, health, and infection control.

 Nail Technology is one of nine individual branches of cosmetology licensed and regulated in Nevada.
-The other eight are Aesthetics, Electrology, Cosmetics Demonstration, Makeup Artistry, Threading, Shampoo Technology, Hair Braiding, and Hair Design.
+The other eight are Esthetics, Electrology, Cosmetics Demonstration, Makeup Artistry, Threading, Shampoo Technology, Hair Braiding, and Hair Design.
 We also license Cosmetologists, who are authorized to practice all branches of cosmetology (except electrology and threading).

 Nail Technologists are licensed practitioners who may provide the following services in a licensed salon: